Without this vital information, equity release could end up being a nightmare for you and your family!

 It’s all here: The Costs Involved in Releasing Equity in 2021

 2. It May Make Remortgaging Difficult

-Releasing equity from your home may make it more difficult to remortgage your property in the future, as it may cause you to have a charge against your property.
+Releasing equity from your home could make it more difficult to remortgage your property in the future, as it may cause you to have a charge against your property.

 In addition, there are usually early repayment charges.
-It’s best to inquire about these in advance before agreeing to release equity from your home.
+It’s best to enquire about these in advance before agreeing to release equity from your home.

 3. It May Affect Your Benefits

 Equity release can increase the amount of cash in your savings.
-Therefore, there’s potential that you won’t qualify for benefits like council tax credit or a pension after you have released equity from your home.
+Therefore, it’s possible that you won’t qualify for benefits like council tax credit or a pension after you have released equity from your home.

 4. It Might Erode the Value of Your Inheritance

 When you unlock cash tied up into your home through equity release, you are essentially using your assets instead of leaving them to your family.

 If you release equity and the total sale of your home covers the loan, there will be nothing left to inherit if you don’t have additional assets.